asdcid/Comparison-of-neighbour-joining-software/README.md

 ## 3 Run each program

 We used each subset as the input to run each program (Decenttree, FastME, RapidNJ, Quicktree, and BioNJ).
-If the program has more than one NJ related algorithms, we ran all of them.
-If the program supported multi-threads, we ran it with 6 different thread setting (1,2,4,8,16,32).
+- If the program has more than one NJ related algorithms, we ran all of them.
+Decenttree has 9 NJ related algorithms (BIONJ, BIONJ-R, BIONJ-V, NJ, NJ-R, NJ-R-D, NJ-V, RapidNJ, UNJ), whereas FastME has three (BIONJ, NJ, UNJ)
+- If the program supported multi-threads, we ran it with 6 different thread setting (1,2,4,8,16,32).
 This resulted in totally 2,800 runs.

 To save the computational resource, we limited the memory to 500 GB, and the running elapsed time to 12 hours with `timeout`.